-• PO1: To apply the knowledge on Mathematics, Science, and Engineering concepts in Complex Engineering problems.

-- PO2: To analyze the complex engineering problems by using the first principles of Mathematics and Engineering fundamentals. - PO3: To design a component, a system or process to meet the specific needs within realistic constraints such as economics, environment, ethics, health, safety and manufacturability. - PO4: To perform investigations, design as well as conduct experiments, analyze and interpret the results to provide valid conclusions. - PO5: To select and apply appropriate techniques for the design & analysis of systems using modern CAD tools. - PO6: To offer engineering solutions to societal problems. - PO7: To understand that the solutions have to be provided taking the environmental issues and sustainability into consideration. - PO8: To understand professional responsibilities and Ethics. - PO9: To function effectively either as a member or a leader in multidisciplinary activities. - PO10: To communicate effectively to both the peers and the others and give as well receive clear instructions. - PO11: To apply engineering & management principles in their own / team projects in a multidisciplinary environment. - PO12: Realize the need for lifelong learning and engage them to adopt technological changes.
+PO1 To apply the knowledge on Mathematics, Science, and Engineering concepts in Complex Engineering problems.
+PO2 To analyze the complex engineering problems by using the first principles of Mathematics and Engineering fundamentals.
+PO3 To design a component, a system or process to meet the specific needs within realistic constraints such as economics, environment, ethics, health, safety and manufacturability.
+PO4 To perform investigations, design as well as conduct experiments, analyze and F04 interpret the results to provide valid conclusions.
+PO5 To select and apply appropriate techniques for the design & analysis of systems using modern CAD tools.
+PO6 To offer engineering solutions to societal problems.
+PO7 To understand that the solutions have to be provided taking the environmental issues and sustainability into consideration.
+PO8 To understand professional responsibilities and Ethics.
+PO9 To function effectively either as a member or a leader in multidisciplinary activities.
+PO10 To communicate effectively to both the peers and the others and give as well receive 1010 clear instructions.
+PO11 To apply engineering & management principles in their own / team projects in a multidisciplinary environment.
+PO12 To realize the need for lifelong learning and engage them to adopt technological changes.